DaniNedo/daninedo.github.io/_posts/2019-07-21-backToTheBasics.md

 explained in detail in the reference manual.

-In the page 30 of our target microcontroller's datasheet the memory map is shown, and we can see that the SFR addresses for the GPIO and peripherials go from 0x005000 up to 0x0057FF:
+In the page 30 of our target microcontroller's datasheet the memory map is shown, and we can see that the SFR addresses for GPIO and peripherials go from 0x005000 up to 0x0057FF:

 ![Memory map](/img/gpiomemorymap.jpg){: .center-block width="50%" :}